filipesilva/fdb/README.md

 Files.

-You have iCloud, Google Drive, Dropbox, Syncthing, Git, and a ton of other stuff to sync.
+You have iCloud, Google Drive, Dropbox, Syncthing, Git, and a ton of other apps to sync.
 You have apps that open your on-disk files.
-Lots of these cloud services give you some way to download all of your stuff.
+Lots of these cloud services give you a way to download all of your data.

 So that got me thinking about doing a database that was mostly a queryable layer over disk files.
 I then I added more stuff to it that I thought was cool, like reactive triggers, a live system, and a http server.